abdelaziz-mahdy/pytorch_lite/README.md

 To use this plugin, add `pytorch_lite` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).

 Create a `assets` folder with your pytorch model and labels if needed.
-Modify `pubspec.yaml` accoringly.
+Modify `pubspec.yaml` accordingly.

 ```yaml
 assets: